eadesmet/bowlingcoremvc/NOTES.md

             you call a big query first
-            then do a bunch of small work not depending on that query at the end, you do a 'await query.tolistasync' As for authorization
+            then do a bunch of small work not depending on that query at the end, you do a 'await query.tolistasync'

+    As for authorization
         the docs suggest that all controllers get an authorize policy by default then get a [AllowAnonymous] if I want them public supposedly that's more secure?

+    The Logout button doesn't work
+        it's something to do with the redirect afterwards?

+    TODO: Combine the Stats page (MyStats) with the UserSummary page

+    Maybe add some extra info on the Game
+        Bowled on date - so there's no amiguitiy on when it was actually bowled this will also provide a way to score previous games only trouble is them remembering all their frames Notes per game - ?
+            ball change frame 3, moved left frame 7, etc. ?

+        idk, i've been afraid to do database updates it will require a migration script to be generated and i don't want to corrupt anything

 }